rolemadelen/chess/README.md

 ## Text-based Chess
-This project was done as a final project for C++ Data Structure course.
+This project was my final project for C++ Data Structure course I took in 2016 Spring (I believe).

 ## Start
 Clone the repository locally: <br />